 As a loving Christian family, our aspiration is for all pupils to flourish, safe in the belief that we, "...can do all things through Christ, who strengthens us" Phil 4:13.
 Everyone is valued, we all achieve and our dreams for the future begin.

-'The school is at the heart of the local community and pupils enjoy taking part in many activities and celebrations in the village and local area.'
-OFSTED 2018 Note from the Headteacher I am very honoured to be starting my tenth year as Headteacher at Tarleton Holy
+'Pupils walk into Tarleton Holy Trinity Church of England Primary School with a spring in their step in the morning.
+They are happy to attend this warm and nurturing school.'
+OFSTED 2023 Note from the Headteacher I am very honoured to be starting my eleventh year as Headteacher at Tarleton Holy